Beth Wood

 Beth A. Wood (born April 22, 1954) is an American politician and accountant who formerly served as the Auditor of North Carolina from 2009 until 2023.
 A Democrat, she is the first woman to hold the office.
 Born in New Bern, she initially worked as a dental hygienist before getting a degree in accounting in 1984.
 In the mid-1990s Wood took a job in the Office of the North Carolina State Treasurer, where she was responsible for approving audits of local governments.
 She later took a job in the office of the Auditor of North Carolina, and was promoted to head of the training division.

 Wood successfully challenged incumbent State Auditor Les Merritt in the 2008 election and was sworn-in the following January.
 She was re-elected in 2012, 2016, and 2020.
-After being indicted on a misdemeanor charge of misusing a state-issued vehicle, Wood announced that she would resign as state auditor, effective December 15, 2023.
+After being indicted on a misdemeanor charge of misusing a state-issued vehicle, Wood announced that she would resign as the North Carolina state auditor, effective December 15, 2023.